lauraturk/react-interview-public/README.md

 ## Fixing the current system

-1. You can do this exercise in one of three flavors: Ember Octane, Classic Ember, or React.
-Decide which you want to work with.
-Depending on your choice, you'll use one of three different directories:

-- Ember Octane: `ember-colorpalette-es6`
-- Ember Classic: `ember-colorpalette-classic`
-- React: `colorpalette-react`

-1. Make sure you have checked out the `master` branch and that there are no outstanding changes.
+1. Make sure you have checked out the `main` branch and that there are no outstanding changes.
 If you are interviewing for the _senior_ javascript role, you should check out the `advanced-troubleshooting` branch.
 1. Review `demo.mov` in the proper subdirectory to see how the system is supposed to behave.
 1. Install dependencies and start the development server and see how the system _currently_ behaves.
 1. Run the automated tests.
 Do they pass?